 Good does not mean it needs to be voluminous.
 Every user is different.
-Some will really benefit from some 40 pages, others will do much better with 4.
+Some will really benefit from 40 pages, others will do much better with 4.
 Some love bar charts, some hate them - of course both can be provided.
 It's really up to you as an individual to work it out and then make your requirements known to whoever is producing the MI.
 They are your accounts – not those of the accounts producer.
-There’s nothing wrong in taking advice on what is Good – not every user is finically skilled.
-There is nothing to stop you being guided by someone who has the expertise so that you're in a position to understand and use the Good MI.
+There’s nothing wrong in taking advice on what is Good – not every user is financially skilled.
+There is nothing to stop you being guided by someone who has the expertise, so that you're in a position to understand and benefit from the Good MI.

 An average user would list the following as possibly known information:

 • what’s in the bank or not

 What most users would not know, which Good MI would provide, is:

 • a cash flow forecast for some months – to avoid problems

 • the gross margin percentage – so it’s measured then improved

 • the overheads costs – so it’s measured and then reduced

 • a quality Profit & Loss with comparison to budget / previous year – so profitability is boosted